-Source: Land Registry
+Source Land Registry

-4 Peter Brett Associates (2014) Babergh & Mid Suffolk Community Infrastructure Levy Viability Study, for Babergh and Mid Suffolk District Councils
+&lt;sup>3 Peter Brett Associates (2014) Babergh & Mid Suffolk Community Infrastructure Levy Viability Study, for Babergh and Mid Suffolk District Councils

-Chamberlain Walker Economics suggests that nationally over 55% of all planning permissions are held by non-builders.
+- 2.34 Often it is the market conditions and who controls the site that will determine whether a site is developed or not or delayed.
+Evidence assembled by Chamberlain Walker Economics suggests that nationally over 55% of all planning permissions are held by non-builders.
 This is because of the way landownership works.
 This means sites held by non-builders have to be disposed of to a developer and so, for the landowner, a judgement needs to be made as to when to release their site onto the market.
 It is common local practice that sites are released to the market when they have outline planning permission, which allows a potential buyer the flexibility of submitting their own reserved matters applications which reflect the way they would wish the site to be developed.
-Many of these sites in Babergh which have outline planning permission, but have not had any reserved matters application submitted, are for sale but yet to attract a buyer.

-2.34 In all cases the controlling interests of the site with either outline or full planning permission is the only party that can fully explain why a site has been delayed in moving from outline to reserved matters stage.
+Many of these sites in Mid Suffolk which have outline planning permission, but have not had any reserved matters application submitted, are for sale but yet to attract a buyer. - 2.35 In all cases the controlling interests of the site with either outline or full planning permission is the only party that can fully explain why a site has been delayed in moving from outline to reserved matters stage.
 Certainly, if sites are to be sold then there is likely to be at least a period of a few months of marketing, followed by a period when due diligence and legal work is carried out by a prospective buyer.
-Evidence shows where the time period that has elapsed is between 10 and 12 months, these may not represent significantly stalled sites if they are sold soon and the new owners can complete the planning process and commence development promptly.
+Evidence shows where the time period that has elapsed is between ten and 12 months, these may not represent significantly stalled sites if they are sold soon and the new owners can complete the planning process and commence development promptly.
 However, if these sites continue to have no prospective buyers, the process of developing them out could be significantly elongated and therefore they could represent stalled sites.

-G. Housing delivery in Babergh and housing land supply
+G. Housing delivery in Mid Suffolk and current Mid Suffolk housing land supply position

-2.35 In recent years Babergh District has experienced difficulty in consistently meeting the identified housing requirement.
-This has been highlighted by the national HDT result measurements (Feb 2019) and can be seen through previous annual monitoring reports, that identifies for Babergh 812 homes were required 2015 - 2018.
-However, only 714 homes were delivered in the same years.
-The Babergh land supply position is under review and due to be published later this year.
+- 2.36 In recent years Mid Suffolk District has experienced difficulty in consistently meeting the identified housing targets for the respective area.
+This has been highlighted by the national HDT result measurements (Feb 2019) and can be seen through previous annual monitoring reports, that identifies for Mid Suffolk 1,274 homes were required 2015-2018.
+However, only 1,035 were delivered in the same years. - 2.37 That said the current published housing land supply position within Mid Suffolk is 5.06 years as evidenced within the Mid Suffolk Housing Land Supply Position Statement 2018/19 (March 2019).